The Camera Obscura Room

 In Latin, the term, “camera obscura” means literally “dark room.”

-The Camera Obscura Room, an annex to the Amy H. Carberry Fine Arts Gallery on the campus of Springfield Technical Community College (STCC), was conceived and built by Sondra Peron, Assistant Professor of Art and Special Cultural Programming and Gallery Coordinator, in her former gallery office, and with the help of many of her photography students.
+The Camera Obscura Room, an annex to the Amy H. Carberry Fine Arts Gallery on the campus of Springfield Technical Community College (STCC), was conceived and built by Sondra Peron, Associate Professor of Art and Special Cultural Programming and Gallery Coordinator, in her former gallery office, and with the help of many of her photography students.

 In this camera obscura, you can see Pearl Street, in full color and motion.
 This should sound familiar since the same is true, in a basic way, to how your eyes work to see or how a camera works.
 Five minutes is recommended to allow your eyes some time to adjust and you can enjoy the full effect of this educational and entertaining experience.

 What is a Camera Obscura In Latin, the term, “camera obscura” means literally “dark room.”The laws of optics dictate that light travels in straight lines and when rays of light reflect off objects outside a darkened room, some of those rays traveling through a small hole or aperture in a window, reform on the opposite wall; upside down & backwards!

 This basic optical principle of light producing an image inside a dark room is first mentioned by Chinese philosophers in the 5th century BCE, later discussed by Aristotle (384-322 BCE), and in 1490 CE, Da Vinci gave an account of a camera obscura at work in his notebooks.